A guide to researching ancestors who emigrated to Australia from countries other than the United Kingdom

 The Library also holds an excellent collection of world history books.
 Once you know where your ancestors hailed from, we suggest you read a history of that country, region or town or try and find a published family history from that region.
 As you progress with your research think about what life was like at that time your ancestors lived and look at the political, social, religious or economic situation that may have affected their lives.

 We also also hold a large selection of foreign language dictionaries and guide books which are useful if you have to write letters to foreign repositories and archives.
-Registered State Library members can access many of our online reference tools from home, including Oxford Reference Online, a resource that contains 18 bilingual dictionaries.
+State Library members residing in Victoria can access many of our online reference tools from home, including Oxford Reference - Bilingual dictionaries, a resource that contains 18 bilingual dictionaries.